 Guide to Employee Theft Bonds

 Are all of your employees ethical and trustworthy?
 Do they have access to valuable and expensive company assets?
-Do your employees work directly with customers’ property?
+Do your employees work directly with customer property?
 Although we don’t live in Utopia, we do want to think the best of our employees.
 However, there are some bad apples who might take advantage of your business or customers when no one is looking.
 To help protect yourself from employee theft followed by possible bankruptcy, you should bond your employees.
+Here is a short guide that explains how employee theft bonds work and the various types of these bonds that exist.

 What are High-Risk Job Positions?